bmcorey/froggersouls/README.md

 ## How to run the game

-You can clone it or zip it, so to play the game you have to run the index.html in your browser or you can play using this link.
+You can clone it or zip it, so to play the game you have to run the index.html in your browser or you can play using this link: https://bmcorey.github.io/froggersouls/